 Berlin – Germany is expected to make a multibillion euro decision in the coming years on whether to continue with the Medium-Extended Area Defense System (Meads) or shift to a Patriot-based upgrade plan to modernize its air defense capability.
 The country has been a partner in the MEADS development jointly with the U.S. and Italy.
 However, Washington last year indicated it would end its commitment to the program in 2014, after the completion of a proof-of-concept phase consisting of two ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Germany Weighs Patriot, Meads Options".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Germany Weighs Patriot, Meads Options".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.